Stephens County, Georgia: Transportation

 The Amtrak Crescent connects Toccoa to New York, Philadelphia, Baltimore, Washington, Charlotte, Atlanta, Birmingham, and New Orleans.
 The Amtrak station is located at 47 North Alexander Street.
 The rail line is shared with the Norfolk Southern Railway.
 Toccoa was formerly a stop on the Airline Belle, which was a Southern Railway regional train between 1879 and 1931.

 Toccoa Airport is a small executive airport northeast of the town.
 The airport is sometimes referred to as R.G.
 LeTourneau Field as it was built by R.G.
 LeTourneau.

 Media

 The Toccoa Record newspaper started in 1873.

 WNEG (AM) and 93.1 FM is a radio station broadcasting from Toccoa.
 It went on the air in 1956.

+Education

+Public education is provided by the Stephens County School District.